Nollan v. California Coastal Commission: Facts

-The property in question is located along Faria Beach in Ventura County, which, at the time was sparsely developed (in contrast to the 35 ft, three-story homes along the Malibu beaches where development of the "psychological impediment to public access" argument first occurred).
-Article X, Section 4 of the California Constitution guaranteed access to the beaches, but a prospective beach-goer might have difficulty seeing the beach or finding public access to it.
+The property in question was located along Faria Beach in Ventura County, which was sparsely developed (in contrast to the 35 ft, three-story homes along the Malibu beaches where development of the "psychological impediment to public access" argument first occurred).
+Article X, Section 4 of the California Constitution guaranteed access to the beaches, but a prospective beach-goer might have had difficulty seeing the beach or finding public access to it.
 The walling-off effect, the argument went, created a psychological impediment to public access ensuring that no members of the public would be able to utilize a public resource (access to which is guaranteed by the state constitution).
 The development pattern, in effect, took a public resource supposedly available to anyone and turned it into the private enclave of the wealthy property owners whose houses lined the beach.

 The "psychological impediments to public access" became a popular finding in staff reports analyzing projects before the California Coastal Commission, particularly when a proposed development had only a minor physical impact to access by the public but required (for legal adequacy for the staff report and California's Environmental Quality Act and Coastal Act) rational bases for imposition of conditions to help make a proposed development consistent with the environmental laws of the state.

 The Nollans' property did not present the same conditions found along beaches in Malibu, being less than 4% developed and having smaller, less-intensive development than that along the Malibu shoreline.
 The condition for approval of the Nollans' Coastal Development Permit was that the applicants record an offer to dedicate a strip of property (generally 25 ft wide and located landward of the mean high tide)—or, more generally, from the actual edge of the water on any particular day during any given tide along the beach.